-Dry Erase Marker Tips and Tricks
+Dry Erase Drawings: Tips and Tricks

 First off, check your markers to make sure they are not dried up.
 When markers are dry, it they become very hard to use and the ink is harder to see.
 We recommend stocking up on lots of fresh markers.
 Black is the most often used, so make sure to double or triple up on your black marker inventory.
 We also like to reduce waste by using refillable dry-erase markers.

 There are different types of marker tips for dry-erase markers.
 They are typically chisel-tip markers, but some also come as bullet tips.
 Here is the difference between the two: